A Play in Three Acts

 Adri Hmm.
 (Sips on his coffee) I am in agreement with you mother.
 It is best for Didi to get married now.

 Manorama (smiling) Exactly!
 It took a few seconds for you to grasp that.
 Its not difficult to grasp either.
 A girl sitting at home idle, she didnt bother to complete her education, meanwhile she is pushing thirty; is this a way to live a healthy life?
 But do you know something?
-She hates the thought of marriage, she finds joy in revolting and she hates love.
+She hates the thought of marriage, she finds happiness in revolting and she hates love.

 Adri (stands up) Hates love?